 An MSDS or Material Safety Data Sheet is a technical document containing detailed and comprehensive information on the potential hazards related to health, fire, reactivity, emergency, and environmental issues.
 MSDS is an essential health and safety program that focuses on safe working with chemicals, hazardous materials, medical waste, or other toxic materials.
 The material data sheet provides all the hazard or safety information on the storage, use, handling, and emergency procedures of the material.
 These are mostly prepared by the manufacturer or supplier of the product and tells about the hazardous effects of the chemical, their safe usage procedure, handling information in case of accidents, etc. MSDS follows the requirements of WHMIS (Workplace Hazardous Materials Information System) legislation, Canada, and OSHA’s Hazard Communication Standards (HCS).
 The main purpose of this document is to assist employees in understanding and interpreting this type of information.

 As per the requirement of the Hazard Communication Standard (HCS), the manufacturer, distributor, or importer of chemical products should provide Material Safety Data Sheets for each hazardous chemical to all downstream users.
-This MSDSs are specific to each individual chemicals covering all reasonably anticipated uses of the material.
+These MSDSs are specific to each individual chemicals covering all reasonably anticipated uses of the material.
 The information furnished in an MSDS is normally general in nature but is organized into either 9 or 16 sections.

 Suppliers and Employers’ Responsibilities related to MSDS

-It is the responsibility of the chemical suppliers to obtain or develop an MSDS for each product to be used in a workplace.
+It is the responsibility of the chemical suppliers to obtain or develop an MSDS for each product to be used in the workplace.
 They must ensure that the MSDS for the specific product contains the latest information during the time of sale (not older than 3 years).

 Similarly, the employer should confirm that he receives an up-to-date latest MSDS from the supplier.
-They should maintain the MSDSs and ensure that a copy of the same is readily available for workplace.
-They need to train their employees regarding the procedures of safe use, storage, handling and disposal of those chemicals.
+They should maintain the MSDSs and ensure that a copy of the same is readily available for the workplace.
+They need to train their employees regarding the procedures of safe use, storage, handling, and disposal of those chemicals.